Sinking of the Rainbow Warrior: Foreign relations

-In June 1986, in a political deal with Prime Minister of New Zealand David Lange, presided over by United Nations Secretary-General Javier Pérez de Cuéllar, France agreed to pay NZ$13 million (US$6.5 million) to New Zealand and apologise, in return for which Alain Mafart and Dominique Prieur would be detained at the French military base on Hao Atoll for three years.
+In June 1986, in a political deal with New Zealand Prime Minister David Lange, presided over by United Nations Secretary-General Javier Pérez de Cuéllar, France agreed to pay NZ$13 million (US$6.5 million) to New Zealand and apologise, in return for which Alain Mafart and Dominique Prieur would be detained at the French military base on Hao Atoll for three years.
 However, the two agents had both returned to France by May 1988, after less than two years on the atoll.
 Mafart returned to Paris on 14 December 1987 for medical treatment and was apparently freed after the treatment.
 He continued in the French Army and was promoted to colonel in 1993.
 Prieur returned to France on 6 May 1988 because she was pregnant, her husband having been allowed to join her on the atoll.
 She, too, was freed and later promoted.
 The removal of the agents from Hao without subsequent return was ruled to be in violation of the 1986 agreement.

 Following the breach of the arrangement, in 1990 the UN secretary-general awarded New Zealand another NZ$3.5 million (US$2 million) to establish the New Zealand / France Friendship Fund.
 Although France had formally apologised to the New Zealand Government in 1986, during a visit in April 1991, French Prime Minister Michel Rocard delivered a personal apology.
 He said it was "to turn the page in the relationship and to say, if we had known each other better, this thing never would have happened".
 The Friendship Fund has provided contributions to a number of charity and public purposes.
 During a visit in 2016, French Prime Minister Manuel Valls reiterated that the incident had been "a serious error".